HoffsMH/go-utils/taskell.md

 - e.cap just search for a string
 - bug running e.cap not filtering on time or something
 - prevent duplicate being added
+- reject based on time so that backup scripts know what to delete, other applications as well, for keeping timed files on a rolling basis